ericyangyu/DeMAC/README.md

 ```

 ## Usage
-For the given repo, we will use the sample env `MeteorEnv` as an example of how to use MSARL.
+For the given repo, we will use the sample env `MeteorEnv` as an example of how to use DeMAC.

 To train:
 ```